kedube/o2-analyzer/README.md

 PlatformIO firmware for an Arduino-based nitrox / oxygen analyzer with a 128x64 SSD1306 OLED, ADS1115 ADC, buzzer feedback, EEPROM-backed calibration, and a single-button UI.

-This firmware accompanies the OLED-modified Divetech nitrox analyzer enclosure published on Printables by Katherine Dube and is intended to build cleanly in Visual Studio Code with current PlatformIO and Adafruit libraries.
+This firmware accompanies the Divetech nitrox analyzer enclosure designed by Tony Land and is intended to build cleanly in Visual Studio Code with current PlatformIO and Adafruit libraries.

 ## Images